 - Experiment with different kinds of cheeses

-I poured a little beef broth in a small bowl for dipping then warmed it up a bit.
+I poured a little beef broth into a small bowl for dipping, then warmed it up a bit.
 It was a fantastic accompaniment to this mouthwateringly delicious keto chaffle sandwich.

 Can I Make This Easy Keto Recipe Ahead of Time?

-You could certainly make Chaffle sandwich keto recipe ahead of time as well as the pot roast.
-But, I would suggest not rewarming the chaffle sandwich bread in the microwave as it would lose its crispness from steam.
-Instead, wrap chaffles in aluminum foil and rewarm in the oven or pop in the air fryer or toaster instead.
+You can make chaffles ahead of time.
+They can be stored in the fridge in an airtight container for up to 5 days or in the freezer for up to 3 months.
+I suggest not rewarming the chaffle in the microwave as it would lose its crispness from steam.
+Instead, wrap chaffles in aluminum foil and rewarm in the oven or pop them in the air fryer or toaster.